 This year, we are wanting to evolve from a one-day event to a week-long event.
-Reconciliation Week will host webinars for students across the country from Grade 5-8 with it leading to a nation-wide event for all ages on September 30th.
+Truth and Reconciliation Week will host webinars for students across the country from Grade 5-8 with it leading to a nation-wide event for all ages on September 30th.

 This is where YOU come in!

 We are sending out a cross-Canada invitation for Grade 5-8 students to submit up to a 30-second individual video message on RECONCILIATION.
-Your submission might be selected to be featured in our Reconciliation Week.
+Your submission might be selected to be featured in our Truth and Reconciliation Week.